Sexual dimorphism: Reproductively advantageous

 Some species of anglerfish also display extreme sexual dimorphism.
-Females are more typical in appearance to other fish, whereas the males are tiny rudimentary creatures with stunted digestive systems.
+Females are more typical in appearance to other fish, whereas males are tiny rudimentary creatures with stunted digestive systems.
 A male must find a female and fuse with her: he then lives parasitically, becoming little more than a sperm-producing body in what amounts to an effectively hermaphrodite composite organism.
-A similar situation is found in the Zeus water bug Phoreticovelia disparata where the female has a glandular area on her back that can serve to feed a male, which clings to her (note that although males can survive away from females, they generally are not free-living).
-This is taken to the logical extreme in the Rhizocephala crustaceans, like the Sacculina, where the male injects itself into the female's body and becomes nothing more than sperm producing cells, to the point that the superorder used to be mistaken for hermaphroditic.
+A similar situation is found in the Zeus water bug Phoreticovelia disparata where the female has a glandular area on her back that can serve to feed a male, which clings to her (although males can survive away from females, they generally are not free-living).
+This is taken to the logical extreme in the Rhizocephala crustaceans, like Sacculina barnacles, where the male injects itself into the female's body and becomes nothing more than sperm producing cells, to the point that the superorder used to be mistaken for hermaphroditic.

 Some plant species also exhibit dimorphism in which the females are significantly larger than the males, such as in the moss Dicranum and the liverwort Sphaerocarpos.
 There is some evidence that, in these genera, the dimorphism may be tied to a sex chromosome, or to chemical signalling from females.

-Another complicated example of sexual dimorphism is in Vespula squamosa, the southern yellowjacket.
-In this wasp species, the female workers are the smallest, the male workers are slightly larger, and the female queens are significantly larger than her female worker and male counterparts.